wdporter/i-am-that-vuepress/37-beyond-pain-and-pleasure-there-is-bliss/readme.md

 **M:**&ensp;To know that you are ill must you not be well initially?

 **Q:**&ensp;Oh, no. I know by comparison.
 If I am blind from birth and you tell me that you know things without touching them, while I must touch to know, I am aware that I am blind without knowing what does it mean to see.
 Similarly, I know that I am lacking something when you assert things which I cannot grasp.
 You are telling me such wonderful things about myself; according to you I am eternal, omnipresent, omniscient, supremely happy, creator, preserver and destroyer of all there is, the source of all life, the heart of being, the lord and the beloved of every creature.
-You equate me with the Ultimate Reality, the source and the goal of all existence.
+You equate me with the Ultimate Reälity, the source and the goal of all existence.
 I just blink, for I know myself to be a tiny little bundle of desires and fears, a bubble of suffering, a transient flash of consciousness in an ocean of darkness.

 **M:**&ensp;Before pain was, you were.
 After pain had gone, you remained.
 Pain is transient, you are not.